bfreitas1098/zenfem/README.md

 ## Technologies

 - **React**: Provides a dynamic and interactive UI for our platform.
-- **SQL**: Facilitates the storage and retrieval of user data, ensuring scalability and robustness.
+- **Django and SQLite**: Facilitates the storage and retrieval of user data, ensuring scalability and robustness.
 - **Passage**: Ensures security and convenience for our users, enhancing the legitimacy and trustworthiness of our web app.

 ## Our Goal